aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-17-1-0/_index.md

 {{% /alert %}}
 ### **Added Setter for LoadFilter.LoadDataFilterOptions Property**
-Aspose.Cells 17.1.0 has added setter for the LoadFilter.LoadDataFilterOptions property to replace the m_LoadDataFilterOptions instance variable.
-Users may change the LoadDataFilterOptions property in their own implementation of LoadFilter class to change the behavior of loading template files.
+Aspose.Cells 17.1.0 has added a setter for the LoadFilter.LoadDataFilterOptions property to replace the m_LoadDataFilterOptions instance variable.
+Users may change the LoadDataFilterOptions property in their own implementation of the LoadFilter class to change the behavior of loading template files.

 Here is a simple usage scenario.